 They huddled together in the back of a lorry en route to Atareb, a nearby town.
 It was dark, but their faces glowed with relief as they lit cigarettes.
 When they alighted, opposition fighters showered them with welcomes, their voices rough yet comforting.
 "Thank God for your safety," they said, the common greeting to those returning from a trip.
 Crossing over was like coming home.

 Another video, emerging around the same time, told another story, one of vengeance.
 In Aleppo on July 31, the FSA-affiliated Tawheed Brigade captured members of the Barri clan.
 Seated in a line on a dirty floor, they faced the cameraman, one by one.
 Most of their faces were bloodied.
-Ringleader Zeyno Barri, stripped to his underwear, looked forlorn and humiliated - and like a man who knew...
+Ringleader Zeyno Barri, stripped to his underwear, looked forlorn and humiliated - and like a man who knew the end was near.